Known Issues And Workarounds#

 • The NetworkManger-config-server package includes a NetworkManager.conf config file with an enabled "no-auto-default" setting.
 That is incompatible with ClusterWare compute node images and will cause nodes to lose network connectivity after their boot-time DHCP lease expires.
 Either disable that setting or remove the NetworkManger-config-server package from compute node images.

-• The scyld-clusterctl repos create command has a urls= argument that specifies where the new repo's contents can be found.
+• The cw-clusterctl repos create command has a urls= argument that specifies where the new repo's contents can be found.
 The most common use is urls=http://<URL>.
 The alternative urls=file://<pathname> does not currently work.
 Instead, you must first manually create an http-accessible repo from that pathname.
 See Creating Local Repositories without Internet.

-• When moving a head node from one etcd-based cluster to another using the managedb join command, please reboot the joining head once the join is complete.
+• When moving a head node from one etcd-based cluster to another using the managedb join command, reboot the joining head once the join is complete.

 • If a new head node is failing to join an existing etcd-based cluster, check /var/log/clusterware/etcd.log and look for repeated lines of the form: